standardnguyen/5052/Pitches/De-Anonymize Prediction Markets.md

 like this is potential issue with pretty much any commodity future and stock, which is why we just... ban people from trading anonymously

-yeah sticking a name to the bets makes complete sense, banning onion futures doesn't
+yeah sticking a name to the bets makes complete sense, banning onion futures doesn't.

+banning polymarket from operating wasn't a great idea, it just moved shit offseas. instead we should be empowering kalshi and giving them a more predictable regulatory environment